 Professor, Institute for Gender, Race, Sexuality & Social Justice

-My work has looked at issues of water politics, governance, and scale in the Tigris-Euphrates basin in Turkey, concerns related to gender dimensions of irrigation and water governance, and practices and narratives related to everyday water access in Accra, Ghana and Cape Town, South Africa.
+Specific projects have investigated water politics, governance, state building, and scale in the Tigris-Euphrates basin in Turkey, concerns related to gender dimensions of irrigation and water governance, and practices and narratives related to everyday water access and inequities in Accra, Ghana and Cape Town, South Africa.

 Other research efforts have focused on water governance and water quality in Canada, ranging from concerns regarding water quality, access, and governance for First Nations in British Columbia to narrative and arts-based inquiry focused on the non-material dimensions of water insecurity.